MDU-PHL/bohra/docs/usage/overview.md

 * `sylph` - like the kraken2 databases this is a fairly large collection and needs to either already be available on the system or downloaded as part of the setup for `bohra`, as detailed [here](../installation.md)

 * `mlst` comes packaged with a collection of profiles and is ready to use.
-However, due to changes in licensing, the most up to data collections cannot be included.
+However, due to changes in licensing, the most up to date profiles cannot be included.
 As such if you have available to you a current mlst database that is configured for use with `mlst` you can set the `BOHRA_PUBMLST_DB` and `BOHRA_BLAST_DB` environment variables as part of the setup of `bohra`, as described [here](../installation.md)

 ## Pipelines